IBMStreams/streamsx.parquet/GRADUATION_STATUS.md

 ## Instructions
 A project should have this file copied to `GRADUATION_STATUS.md` at the top-level.

-Projects self-report their status though IBMStreams admins may override any status.
+Projects self-report their status though IBMStreams admins may override any status